Starlinf/ETL_Project/README.md

 Date: Thursday August 27, 2020

 Theme: World Bank Data 1960 to 2016
-Inspiration: To obtain a big picture of the world, analyzing life expectancy at birth,fertility rate and country population.
+Inspiration: To obtain a big picture of the world by analyzing life expectancy at birth, fertility rate and country population.

 Questions